 The vitamin k amounts and nutrition facts for 100g is shown in the bar chart below as percentages of the recommended daily allowance.

-For the food Asparagus, raw the typical serving size is 1 cup (or 134 g) which contains 55.74 ug of Vitamin K. For this serving the Calories content is 26.8 kcal, the Protein content is 2.95 g, the Fat content is 0.16 g and the Carbohydrate content is 5.2 g.
+For the food Asparagus, raw the typical serving size is 1 cup (or 134 g) which contains 55.74 ug of Vitamin K. In terms of the gram weight and total content for this serving the Calories content is 26.8 kcal, the Protein content is 2.95 g, the Fat content is 0.16 g and the Carbohydrate content is 5.2 g.

 This list of 8 types of asparagus, is brought to you by www.dietandfitnesstoday.com and ranges from Asparagus, frozen, cooked, boiled, drained, without salt through to Soup, cream of asparagus, canned, condensed where all food items are ranked by the content or amount per 100g.
 The nutritional vitamin k content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much vitamin k in asparagus.